 Storing palletized loads is a delicate process that requires the perfect set of pallet racks.
-And when you’re sitting down to design your pallet rack system, there are a few things that must be kept in mind to ensure the successful implementation of that system in your workflows.
+And when you’re sitting down to design your pallet racking system, there are a few things that must be kept in mind to ensure the successful implementation of that system in your workflows.
 Pallet racking doesn’t have to be a headache, as long as you approach the project from the right point of view.

 Sizing Things Up

-The first thing you need to know when putting together a rack project is the size and weight of every load and pallet you’re planning to store.
+The first thing you need to know when putting together a pallet racking project is the size and weight of every load and pallet you’re planning to store.
 Remember, this includes the three-dimensional size of each item—don’t forget to consider the depth.
 Additionally, pallets aren’t always the same size as the items they store; be sure to consider possible overhang in your measurements.

 You’ll also need a firm understanding of the area in which you’re planning to install your industrial pallet racks.
 This includes the dimensions of the storage space, along with the floor condition (slope, material, load bearing capacity, etc.).
 Remember to account for obstacles such as lighting, vents and other obstructions that can make the top level of your rack inaccessible.

-Other elements affect the accessibility of your rack storage space.
+Other elements affect the accessibility of your pallet racking storage space.
 You’ll need to know the primary method for moving and placing loads on the rack—will they be human-driven, or will the bulk of the work be done by forklift?
 If the work is done via forklift, you have to consider the vehicle’s minimum turning radius, maximum load capacity and maximum height of retrieval.
 Don’t forget that pallets have to be lifted from the beam, so you’ll lose a bit of height in the conversion.

-Once you have a clear idea of how big your pallet rack needs to be and how it will be placed, you can get into the nitty-gritty of choosing a beam, calculating the actual clearance and drafting up a quick drawing of your individual loading bays.
+Once you have a clear idea of how big your pallet racks needs to be and how it will be placed, you can get into the nitty-gritty of choosing a beam, calculating the actual clearance and drafting up a quick drawing of your individual loading bays.
 Remember that every support beam has a maximum load capacity, so it’s critical that you check your math every step of the way through.